-8. Demographics and Outcomes of Elbow and Wrist Arthroplasty

-Details the age and gender profile of people receiving elbow and wrist surgery.
-The report includes information on the reasons for undergoing these different types of joint replacement as well as some early information on the outcome of these operations.
+8. Demographics and Outcomes of Elbow and Wrist Arthroplasty This report details the age and gender profile of people receiving elbow and wrist surgery and includes information on the reasons for undergoing these different types of joint replacement as well as some early information on the outcome of these operations.

-Demographics and Outcomes of Ankle Arthroplasty
+9. Demographics and Outcomes of Ankle Arthroplasty

-Details the age and gender profile of people receiving ankle joint replacement.
-The report includes information on the reasons for undergoing ankle replacement as well as some early information on the outcome of this operation.
+This report details the age and gender profile of people receiving ankle joint replacement and includes information on the reasons for undergoing ankle replacement as well as some early information on the outcome of this operation.